What's New for Visual C++ in Visual Studio 2017

 - CppProperties.json to customize the IntelliSense and browsing experience.

 - Launch.json to customize the debugging experience.

 CMake support via Open Folder

-New in RC C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
+C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
 Along with this, we've added a new dropdown to allow users to easily switch between configurations provided by CMake and CppProperties.json files.

-New in RC Further configuration is supported via a CMakeSettings.json file that sits in the same folder as the CMakeLists.txt file.
+Further configuration is supported via a CMakeSettings.json file that sits in the same folder as the CMakeLists.txt file.

 C++ Installation Workloads

 We now provide a more granular installation experience for installing the original C++ workload.
 We have added selectable components that enable you to install just the tools that you need.
 Please note that the indicated installation sizes for the components listed in the installer UI are not accurate and underestimate the total size.

 To successfully create Win32 projects in the C++ desktop workload, you must install both a toolset and a Windows SDK.
 Installing the recommended (selected) components “VC++ 2017 v141 toolset (x86, x64)” and “Windows 10 SDK (10.0.14393)” will ensure this will work.
 If the necessary tools are not installed, projects will not be created successfully and the wizard will hang.